 4. Interviewer Asked About Your Personal Life:

-Use this opportunity and be honest about yourself.
-This can help persuade the recruiter that you will be a good match for the job and the organization.
+This can help convince them you’re a good match for both the job and the company culture.

 5. You Felt Prepared During the Interview: